-Additional updates include the following: three quick search functions on the homepage-by key word, by occupation, and by industry; three distinct navigation boxes based on user group-career seeker, employer, and current apprentices and sponsors; and apprenticeship-specific webpages that feature visual representations of the training information, employment projections, and salary.
+Additional updates include the following: three quick search functions on the homepage-by key word, by occupation, and by industry; three distinct navigation boxes based on user group-career seeker, employer, and current apprentices and sponsors; and apprenticeship-specific webpages that feature visual representations of the training information, employment projections, and salaries.

-Josh encouraged attendees to review their organizations' information, submit updates, and test the site for any potential improvements.
+Josh encouraged attendees to review their organizations' information.